amazon-science/listen-know-spell-dataset/README.md

 ## License

-This project is licensed under the Apache-2.0 License.

-Dataset distribution under the CC BY-SA 4.0 license.
+Dataset distribution under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).
 The released dataset originally comes from three public datasets, i.e. Mozilla’s Common Voice [2], TED-LIUM  [3] and Wikidata5M dataset [4].
 We appreciate the authors of the three original public datasets.

 ## How to Download
 The dataset is stored at a public Amazon S3 bucket: ```listen-know-spell-dataset```.
 See more in Open Data on AWS.